 Then there was the trip to Marfa in Texas checking out those "mystery lights" ... we were very alone, and we loved it!

-On this site we are including highlights of some of our favorite remote vacations, along with an assortment of photographs, maps, commentary, lodging suggestions, and reviews.
+On this site we are including highlights of some of our favorite secluded vacations, along with an assortment of photographs, maps, commentary, lodging suggestions, and reviews.

-Here are some travel destinations for you to consider ...
+Here are some travel destinations for you to consider in 2024 ...

 Death Valley National Park in CaliforniaThis is the largest U.S. National Park outside Alaska, spanning 3.4 million acres.
 The park includes low valley floors crusted with barren salt flats, rugged mountains rising as much as 11,000 feet, deep and winding canyons, rolling sand dunes, and spring-fed oases.
 It offers many opportunities to be alone with your family and friends, hiking, driving or camping.
 Badwater Basin, at 282 feet below sea level, is not only the lowest place in the park, it's the lowest in North America.
 Read more about Death Valley National Park |